TradeIdeasPhilip/compress/README.md

 Huffman did okay when the probabilities weren't so skewed.

 An extreme but common example is encoding a Boolean.
-E.g. Do we save or abandon the last time we looked at?
+E.g. Do we save or abandon the last item we looked at?
 The best Huffman could do is 1 bit for each Boolean.
 I.e. no compression at all.
 rANS can make a Boolean very small, if the probability of true is a lot different from the probability of false.